mateors/linuxcmd/linuxcmd.md

 > it's a placeholder for each file that the find command locates (taken from here). \
 > sefacl is a special command which used to set beyond non-group user accessing the file system \
 > suppose we have a file called record.txt user **wania** is the owner of the file and is under devops group. \
-> Another user **mostain** who is not in a member of the devops group but still we want to allow him to access record.txt file with write permission. \
+> Another user **mostain** who is not in a member of the devops group \
+> But still we want to allow him to access record.txt file with write permission. \
-> we can not achive this using builtin file permission, in this scneario we can use **setacl** to achive our requirements.
+> We can not achive this using builtin file permission, in this scneario we can use **setacl** to achive our requirements.

 ## setfacl && getfacl
 >  setfacl command sets file access control lists. \